aberke/income-race-bikes/README.md

 - The data is then processed by the bikes data processing script.
 - The output is saved to both csv and json.
 That json is then copied to /viz to be used in map.

+### Viz notes

+Can use URL parameter `?ha` to hide the about section and have the map take up the full height of the frame.
+This is useful when embedding in an iframe.